-• DISABILITY NEEDS: If

-you have a documented disability (learning or otherwise), and you need a reasonable accommodation made for you in this course, please consult with me immediately at the outset of the course so we can design a solution that will help you be successful in the class.
+• DISABILITY NEEDS: If you have a documented disability (learning or otherwise), and you need a reasonable accommodation made for you in this course, please consult with Assistant Dean Kaldis immediately at the outset of the course so she can design a solution that will help you be successful in the class and in law school.

-STUDENT LEARNING OUTCOMES LASC Capstone Outcome How We Fulfill it in This Course Communicate effectively orally & in writing Students will demonstrate effective written and oral communication through skill- builders, a primary source project, and the final project, and students will also effectively communicate written skills by writing a series of skill-builders.
-Students will use effective oral communication because we will have workshops/ Breakout Rooms nearly every week which are rely heavily on class discussion, presentation, and peer review.
+STUDENT LEARNING OUTCOMES LASC Capstone Outcome How We Fulfill it in This Course Communicate effectively orally & in writing Students will demonstrate effective written and oral communication through a primary source project, and the final project.
+Students will use effective oral communication because we will have workshops/Breakout Rooms nearly every week which are rely heavily on class discussion, presentation, and peer review.
 Apply skills in critical thinking Part of the course is organized around a semester-long original research project.
 Students will apply critical thinking skills in the selection, location, evaluation, and presentation of both primary and secondary sources; in writing a persuasive, evidence-based thesis, and in crafting a high-quality paper that demonstrates strong understanding of civil wrongs.
 Understand how scholars in various disciplines approach problems and construct knowledge Students will identify, distinguish among, and use different schools of thought on Torts.
 Students will model how lawyers, judges and legal scholars create knowledge and will develop that model on the scale of a semester-long research project.
 Students will also correctly use the writing, citation, and other disciplinary conventions of scholarly writing in the field of Torts.
 Since academics specializing in Torts work primarily through the analysis of sources and the creation of survey texts, these elements of the course will provide students opportunities to practice the "habits of mind" of successful practitioners and academics in Torts.
 Make connections across courses and disciplines Students will synthesize knowledge and skills from across their coursework.
 Students are invited to develop meaningful connections from courses taken in their major and throughout their previous years at college; in addition, we recognize and even encourage that a capstone research project may be connected to scholarly interests and intellectual problems that predate this course.